Using Experts to Establish Proximate Cause in Medical Malpractice Cases

 |

-“Proximate cause,” on its face, seems like a pretty straight forward concept.
+“Proximate cause,” on its face, seems like a pretty straightforward concept.
 In medical malpractice lawsuits, the question of proximate cause, and whether the plaintiff can provide the jury with the necessary facts to support proximate cause, is critical.
-In order to establish proximate cause, the question, “What event, (or, as is often the case in medical malpractice cases, the absence of an event) caused the chain of events that lead to the undesirable outcome?”
+In order to establish proximate cause, the question, “What event, (or, as is often the case in medical malpractice cases, the absence of an event) caused the chain of events that led to the undesirable outcome?”
 In medical malpractice cases, this is most often established through the use of expert testimony.

 Depending on the jurisdiction[1], it is possible the plaintiff will be required to file an affidavit of merit either simultaneously with the filing of the suit, or shortly thereafter.
-This affidavit, typically signed by a medical professional, but sometimes signed by the lawyer as well, asserts, among other things, a nexus between the injury sustained by the plaintiff and the failure to follow the requisite standard of care by someone who owes a duty.
+This affidavit, typically signed by a medical professional, but sometimes signed by a lawyer as well, asserts, among other things, a nexus between the injury sustained by the plaintiff and the failure to follow the requisite standard of care by someone who owes a duty.

 The Three Pillars